jessicawyz/tp/docs/DeveloperGuide.md

 #### Resetting Payments for a Student Account

 - **Command**: `resetpayments`
-- **Description**: Resets the payment status for all recorded payments in a specified student's account.
-This command is used when a student's payment record needs to be cleared, typically after all dues have been settled or in case of account adjustments.
+- **Description**: Resets the payment status for all recorded payments in a specified student.
+This command is used when a student's payment record needs to be cleared, typically after all dues have been settled or in case of adjustments.

 ##### Prerequisites
-- User must be logged in with sufficient privileges to reset payment records.
-- The student account associated with the given unique identifier must exist and have one or more payments recorded.
+- The student account associated with the given unique identifier must exist.

 ##### Usage
 - **To reset all payments for a student**:
-  `resetpayments -id ID`
+  `resetpayments -id ID` <br>
-  **Expected Outcome**: All payments recorded for the student account identified by `ID` are reset.
+  **Expected Outcome**: All payments recorded for the student identified by `ID` are reset.
 The system confirms the reset with a success message, indicating that the student's payment history is now cleared.

 #### Extensions and Error Handling
-- **Invalid ID**: If an invalid `ID` is provided, the system will return an error message indicating that the student account could not be found.
+- **Invalid ID**: If an invalid `ID` is provided, the system will return an error message indicating that the student could not be found.
-- **No Recorded Payments**: If the student account does not have any recorded payments, the system will notify the user that there are no payments to reset.
+- **No Recorded Payments**: If the student does not have any recorded payments, the system will notify the user that there are no payments to reset.
-- **Permission Denied**: Similar to the other commands, if the user attempts to execute the `resetpayments` command without sufficient privileges, the system will deny the request and display an appropriate warning message.

 ### Additional Notes
-- Use the `resetpayments` command with caution, as it will clear all payment records for the specified student, potentially impacting their payment history and account status.
+- Use the `resetpayments` command with caution, as it will clear all payment records for the specified student, potentially impacting their payment record.
 - Ensure accuracy when entering the `ID` to avoid unintentional resets of payment information for the wrong student account.

 ### Exam commands